 - possibly an alternative survival weapon

 Is this list set in stone?
 Far from it.
 These are just the essentials to have in your BOB.
-You can find more bug out bag items to add here.
+You can find a full list of bug out bag items here.
 Still, I guarantee you cannot go wrong with buying any of the items above.
-Everyone should have them.
+Everyone should have these.

 If you want a downloadable printable PDF checklist with the items mentioned in this article, you can get it here.
 Still, don’t forget to pin this article on your favorite Pinterest board for later!